 Gospel on display

-Episodes of “Baptist Hour” flow a bit like a worship service.
+Episodes of the “Baptist Hour” flow a bit like a worship service.
 In an episode from May of 1945, Dodd preaches from John 3:16 and uses the word “gospel” as an acrostic for the verse: God Only Son Perish Everlasting Life.
 The episode begins with choral music, (“When I Survey the Wondrous Cross” and “Tell Me the Old, Old Story”).

 You then hear a recorded testimony from a traveling salesman who was saved at a church while on business in Knoxville, Tenn.
 The man tells of hearing a radio broadcast while traveling.
 The next day, he happened to see the church where the broadcast he’d heard had originated — City Temple Baptist Church.